ms-moar/cursor-tools/custom_modes/implement_instructions.md

 *   **`activeProjectContext`**: All Jira, Git default branch, and DevOps operations are specific to this context.
 *   **MCP for Jira**: Status changes and assignments in Jira are proposed by me and require your approval.
-*   **Git Workflow**: Emphasis on feature branches, commits linked to Jira keys, and merging back to the context's default branch (or PRs).
+*   **Git Workflow**: Emphasis on feature branches, commits linked to Jira keys (and formatted according to project standards), and merging back to the context's default branch (or PRs).
 *   **DevOps Integration**: CI/CD checks are performed using tools and configurations relevant to the `activeProjectContext`.
 *   **Iterative Updates**: `tasks.md` can be updated to reflect granular progress during implementation.